The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Definition of Done is a set of criteria that must be met by all Product Backlog Items so that they can become part of a Product Increment.

-A product vision can be understood as a "description" and some plan of the product.
-It contains several sections with information such as who are the users of the product, how the product will be better than the competition products, what will be the promotion methods, description of the ways of distribution, etc. This information is defined at the earliest stage when the product is still being planned and grown as a big idea.
-Product teams use this "vision" as a basis for creating concepts, ideas, further research.
+A product vision can be understood as a "description" of the product.
+It contains several sections with information such as users, competitors, advantages, promotion methods, ways of distribution, etc. This information is defined at the earliest stages when the product is still just an idea.
+Product teams use this "vision" as a basis for creating concepts, ideas, and further.

-Burn-Down Chart is a simple graph that shows graphically done work and remaining time in a sprint.
-By "work done", we mean items.
-Most often, this chart displays information about the current sprint only.
+Burn-Down Chart is a simple graph that shows the finished work and the remaining time in a sprint.
+By finished work, we mean completed items from the backlog.
+Most often, this chart is valid for the current sprint only.

 The purpose and application of this graph are simply a quick and easy way to view your progress on the task at a glance.